PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: PEPPER

-\textbf{2.~Existing attacks are less effective with longer prompts.} We observe that some existing backdoor attacks (Textual Inversion and EvilEdit) against T2I diffusion models consider a less-realistic \emph{short-prompt }setting where the input prompts are short and simple such as ``a photo of \{trigger\}''.
-In contrast, Rickrolling and VillanDiffusion adopt a \textit{long-prompt} setting where captions are drawn from standard caption datasets.
-Many attacks, especially those that originally tested with short prompts, experience significant degradation when facing the more realistic long-prompt setting.
-Here, we show an example of an attacked caption in Figure~\ref{fig:long_prompt_example} .
-EvilEdit can successfully attack in the short-prompt setting but fails in the long-prompt setting.
-Given the difficulty in attacking long prompt, we can achieve robust generation by lengthening the input prompt by adding relevant details that do not change the intended output.

-To summarize, Figure~\ref{fig:mechanism} visualizes the defense mechanism of PEPPER.
+Figure~\ref{fig:mechanism} visualizes the defense mechanism of PEPPER.
 Before attack, the trigger “latte coffee,” its nearby phrases, and a perception-based synonym all produce coffee-like images.
 After attack, embeddings inside the attacked region are hijacked to generate the target image.
 PEPPER rewrites the caption to a semantically distant yet visually similar phrase (e.g., “beige beverage”), jumping outside the attacked neighborhood while preserving visual intent.
 As PEPPER operates directly in text space, it is especially effective against text-encoder–based attacks; by contrast, defenses that inspect consistency in cross-attention maps or outputs (T2IShield, UFID) are less effective for these attacks, as shown later in Section~\ref{sec:experiments}.
 Moreover, PEPPER’s output is a valid caption, so it can be plugged into other defenses to achieve general robustness.
-The prompt and examples of rewritten captions are provided in Appendix~\ref{sec:pepper-prompt}, \ref{sec:rewritten-captions}, and \ref{sec:pepper-t2ishiled-comparisons}.
+To implement PEPPER, we adopt GPT-4.1~\citep{openai2024gpt4} to perturb the input prompt.
+The examples of perturbed captions are provided in Appendix~\ref{sec:pepper-prompt}, \ref{sec:rewritten-captions}, and \ref{sec:pepper-t2ishiled-comparisons}.